American colonial marines

 American colonial marines were various naval infantry units which served during the Revolutionary War on the Patriot side.
-After the conflict broke out in 1775, nine of the rebelling Thirteen Colonies established state navies to carry out naval operations.
+After the conflict broke out in 1775, eleven of the rebelling Thirteen Colonies established state navies to carry out naval operations.
 Accordingly, several marine units were raised to serve as an infantry component aboard the ships of these navies.
 The marines, along with the navies they served in, were intended initially as a stopgap measure to provide the Patriots with naval capabilities before the Continental Navy reached a significant level of strength.
 After its establishment, state navies, and the marines serving in them, participated in several operations alongside the Continental Navy and its marines.

 Arnold's flotilla

-On 9 May 1775, sailors and mariner-militiamen aboard a flotilla under the command of Colonel Benedict Arnold captured a British sloop-of-war on Lake Champlain.
+On 9 May 1775, sailors and mariner-militiamen aboard a flotilla under the command of Colonel Benedict Arnold captured civilian schooner Katherine on Lake Champlain.
 The ship was renamed Liberty to honor the patriot cause.
 Two days later on 11 May, Liberty collaborated in the capture of Fort Ticonderoga from the British.
-Then on 18 May, Benedict's forces captured another British sloop George, and renamed it Enterprise.
-The new ship was reinforced with 18 Massachusetts militiamen, serving as Marines; the first known officer listed on the payroll was Lieutenant James Watson.
+Then on 18 May, Benedict's forces captured the supply sloop George, and renamed it Enterprise.
+The new ship was reinforced with 18 Massachusetts militiamen, serving as marines; the first known officer listed on the payroll was Lieutenant James Watson.

-The first recorded narrative of American Marines were described during when the Connecticut Committee Public Safety sent £500 to Colonel Arnold in late-May, the shipment was escorted by eight colonial Marines; although they were actually seamen.
+The first recorded narrative of American marines were described during when the Connecticut Committee Public Safety sent £500 to Colonel Arnold in late-May, the shipment was escorted by eight colonial Marines; although they were actually seamen.
 They are often referred to as the "Original Eight."
-From 11–13 October 1776, the colonial Marines attached to Arnold's fleet participated in the Battle of Valcour Island.
-Although defeated in the Lake Champlain assault, they delayed a British invasion until the following year.
+From 11 to 13 October 1776, the colonial Marines attached to Arnold's fleet participated in the Battle of Valcour Island.
+Although defeated, they delayed a British invasion until the following year.